1 Chicago officer shot, 2 others hurt after dragged by car

-CHICAGO (AP) - Chicago police say one officer has been shot and wounded and, in a separate incident, two others have suffered serious injuries after being dragged by a vehicle.
+CHICAGO (AP) - Chicago police say one officer has been shot and two others have suffered serious injuries after being dragged by a vehicle.

 Police spokesman Anthony Guglielmi (goo-lee-EHL’-mee) says an officer was shot Saturday morning on the South Side and hospitalized in unspecified condition.
 He says the alleged shooter is believed to be a wanted fugitive.
 Other details weren’t immediately available.

 Meanwhile, two other officers were hospitalized early Saturday with abrasions, contusions, internal injuries and possible bone fractures.
-Police say the officers responded to a call of a man with a gun inside a restaurant shortly after 4 a.m. on the South Side.
-After the officers patted down the man, he pushed past them, ran outside, got into a vehicle and drove off, dragging both officers.
+Police say the officers responded to a call of a man with a gun inside of a restaurant shortly after 4 a.m. on the South Side.
+After the officers found the man was carrying a gun, he pushed past them, ran outside, got into a vehicle and drove off, dragging both officers.

 The officers’ names haven’t been released.